 LB: I remember reading a quote saying that costume design is as much about psychology, timing and ego (La Motte 2001) as it is about anything else.
-Would you agree with that?.
+Would you agree with that?

 JK: Yes, yes, absolutely.
 I did a thing years ago called The Ice House (1997) and we had this actress come in who was being incredibly difficult and we couldn’t quite work out why she was being so difficult, but I think it was because she didn’t ‘know’ the person she was going to be playing.
 So we started off, I had a whole rail of stuff, it was in the BBC costume store in North London, and I said to her ‘I’m going to put you in what I think is right and then we will explore it’.
-So I put her in something and she hated it, she said it’s all wrong, and I said, ‘no its right because of a, b, c, d and so on’.
+So I put her in something and she hated it, she said it’s all wrong, and I said, ‘no it’s right because of a, b, c, d and so on’.
 She said, ‘well I can’t get what you are doing – it doesn’t feel right for me – I’m not like that’, and I said ‘yeah, but your character is blah blah blah’.
 So we go right through all the rails, and some things she puts on and she says this is fantastic, it’s a perfect fit, it shows off my figure, blah blah and I said, ‘but it’s wrong isn’t it, because that’s not who she is’, and she agreed and so by the time we spent an hour and a half going through all these things, and we ended up back at the very beginning and I put the costumes on that we tried on first and she said, ‘I think this is right, it feels right’, because by then you have talked her through the character, the story and how she evolves in the story and off she goes.
 She was still quite difficult though, but anyway we get to day one, and I go to her trailer and I get her into an outfit that I think is right and we get to set and the writer of the novel that the piece is based on comes onto set at that moment, now they have never met because he hasn’t been at the read through or anything, and he walks straight up to the actress and says, ‘you must be so and so who’s playing this character’, and she says, ‘yes I am’, and the writer says ‘I thought you were because that’s perfect – that’s exactly right, that’s how I saw her’.
 So you have kind of proved yourself and from then on it’s a different job because she trusts you.
 She is also looking at the other actresses, there is a tall beautiful blonde girl who you could shove in an old sack and she would look fantastic, and she’s aware of that, but then her whole opinion becomes well, that’s her character and so it becomes easier.
 Also when you start filming you have the director behind you pushing and knowing because you have had a brief from him as well

 LB: So do you have different approaches if you are working on a modern production as opposed to a period production?